008oox/awscloudtrail/README.md

 # awscloudtrail
 These codes used for downloading cloudtrail data from AWS saved into mysql database.<br>
-Users can open the web link, quickly filter event information based on certain field content, and trace relevant log details.<br>
+In browser, user can quickly filter event information based on certain field content and trace related log details.<br>

 0. We need an access key to login to AWS cloud, for more detail review AWS_setting.read